 Because many people recovering from marijuana addiction experience insomnia, having a solid sleep and wake routine can help improve sleep patterns and minimize those sleep disturbances.
 Routine also increases productivity, reduces boredom and loneliness (which can be a trigger for use), and establishes order and stability.

-Each luxury rehab program has a structured daily routine for recovering marijuana addicts that typically consists of some combination of the following:
+Each rehab program has a structured daily routine for recovering marijuana addicts that typically consists of some combination of the following: